 Results: The results showed that 107 cases (13.6%) had positive PCR tests, with 52 Premier League players (10.4%) and 55 second-tier League players among them (19.3 percent).
 41.1 percent of individuals who had positive PCR testing were symptom-free, while 17.5 percent of those who tested negative experienced at least one symptom.
 Myalgia was the most commonly reported symptom among symptomatic participants (7%).

-Conclusion: Due to the high level of asymptomatic patients, for increasing diagnostic accuracy, we recommend using a periodic PCR test with serologic tests for diagnosis COVID-19 in football players.
+Conclusion: Due to the large number of asymptomatic patients, we advocate combining a periodic PCR test with serologic tests for the diagnosis of COVID-19 in football players to improve diagnostic accuracy.